ATFinke-Productions/Steppy-2/README.md

+# The source code will be pushed once the app is live, hopefully sometime in early February

 # Steppy-2

 An open-source remake of my step tracking app, Steppy.
 Now written entirely in Swift and integrated with the Health app in iOS 8.